Reviews You Can Rely On

 User Considerations

-When purchasing a filtration or purification system, there are several other factors to consider in your purchase.
-Below we outline some things to consider before buying.
+When purchasing a filtration or purification system, several other factors must be considered.
+Below, we outline some things to consider before buying.

 Where are you going?

-Be sure to research you are headed off to determine if you need a filtration or purification system.
+Be sure to research if you are headed off to determine if you need a filtration or purification system.
 Filters are typically much cheaper and will work for most adventures in North America.
-However, if you're keen on international travel, a purification system is probably a better option.
+However, if you're keen on international travel, a purification system is probably a better option for your kit.

 backpacking water filter - a beautiful sunset in mexico makes for drinking cocktails on the...